 Teams that are trained well are better at handling and resolving customer issues.
-Trained customer service has better records and significantly boosts customer satisfaction and loyalty.
+Trained customer service has better records and significantly increases customer satisfaction and loyalty.

 A recent survey of US-based customers said 69% of them feel customer service is highly essential for their loyalty towards a brand.

 Higher wait times significantly take customer satisfaction score down.
 It is the brand’s responsibility to plan for and hire support staff.
 You cannot provide excuses to customers such as high call volume, understaffed, holiday season, etc. You need to foresee such situations and plan measures accordingly.